travlr-archived/CodeDepot/README.rst

 Overview
 ````````

-CodeCoin is the proposed crytpocurrency [#]_ that will be used in this software ecosystem.
+CodeCoin is the proposed programmable money, or cryptocurrency [#]_, that will be used in this software ecosystem.
 It is
 essentially a token that will be used to monetize all the goods and services within the ecosystem.
 This
-cryptocurrency will be at the center of a well considered autonomous economic model of incentives and
+cryptocurrency will be at the center of a well considered autonomous economics model of incentives and
 disincentives formulated by the community.

 As with other aspects of this proposal, an emphasis for community thought leaders to be engaged in the